Our most valuable resource for living off grid is water.

 Wells have been known to dry up for no apparent reason.
 Drought can be a cause of decreased well water production; some wells simply dry up over time.
 The lifespan of a well is only 20 – 30 years, so plan accordingly.

-Problem wells can sometimes be solved by deepening the well or lowering the pump, but an inspection may have to determine the best solution.
+Problem wells can sometimes be solved by deepening the well or lowering the pump, but an inspection will have to determine the best solution.

 Shallow wells range from 10 to 30 feet in depth and are used when the water table is relatively close to the surface.
 Shallow well systems can be hand dug.
 The issue with shallow wells is that bacteria and viruses are more likely to occur.
 You will need to filter and purify your water for potability.